NoaErez/NoaErez.Projects/README.md

 - **CSS**: Custom styling and animations.
 - **Bootstrap 5**: Layout and responsive components.
 - **Fonts**: Uses Google Font - Varela Round for a cohesive style.
+- **JavaScript**: Used to create small applications in the gallery section

 ## Setup and Usage